lucasjellema/tech-radar-prototype2/development-log.md

 # Logbook of explorations in this prototype

 ## TODOs
-- sector-label and ring-label styling? (font, size, fill) editable in UI

 - extend (foreign object) text editor for labels - larger, add font family/size/color/style
 - extend (foreign object) text editor for different types of input (select, combo, radio)
-- context menu on sector to bring up form to edit background color, opacity, image (& scalefactor)

 - defines themes: filters with selection of positive tags and negative tags
 - sectors composed from mini-sectors - drill down on one sector to expose its mini-sectors; for example: